Superconducting properties¶

 limag = .true. ! imaginary-axis equations

 lpade = .true. !
-Pade continuation to real axis
+Pade continuation

 lacon = .true. ! iterative real-axis continuation